 The Economics of Poverty

-Poverty thresholds are determined by the US government, and vary according to the size of a family, and the ages of its members.
-In 2016, the poverty threshold—also known as the poverty line—for an individual was $12,228.
-For two people, the weighted average threshold was $15,569.
+Poverty thresholds are determined by the US government and vary according to the size of a family, and the ages of its members.
+In 2018, the poverty threshold—also known as the poverty line—for an individual was $12,784.
+For two people, the weighted average threshold was $16,247.

 For more details about poverty thresholds, visit the US Census Bureau.
 Poverty thresholds are intended for use as a statistical yardstick, not a complete description of what people and/or families actually need to live.

-In 2016, an estimated 74.8% of men with earnings and 62.2% of women with earnings worked full time, year-round.
-However, in 2016, the earnings of women who worked full time, year-round were only 80.5% of that for men working full time, year-round.
+Regarding the people who earned income in 2018, an estimated 76.8% of men and 63.9% of women worked full time, year-round.
+This combines for a 2% increase from the previous year and continues a shift from part time to full time work status.
+However, in 2018, the earnings of women who worked full time, year-round were only 81.6% of that for men working full time, year-round.

 There are programs that help.

 In addition, every day, thousands of people—working with their neighbors and community—are finding ways out of Poverty USA by strengthening families, creating jobs, and improving neighborhoods.
-For nearly five decades, CCHD has supported nearly 11,000 community-based projects led by low-income people through our grant program.
+For more than five decades, CCHD has supported nearly 12,000 community-based projects led by low-income people through our grant program.
 Read some of their stories.